-- 1. Participation in an athletic/co-curricular activity is a privilege and carries certain expectations beyond those found in the normal classroom setting - 2.
-A co-curricular student is a student who is participating in a school sponsored event, program or competition - 3.
-The first detention an athlete receives during the season will be served on a non-game/activity day - 4.
-Any student who receives two detentions during one season will be ineligible for the next game - 5.
-Any student receiving a level 2 offense during the season will be ineligible for a minimum of one week.
-This ineligibility includes all practice sessions that week. - 6.
-Any student assigned to out-of-school suspension or expulsion is not eligible to participate in any school-related activities during the time of the out-of-school suspension or expulsion.
+1. Participation in an athletic/co-curricular activity is a privilege and carries certain expectations beyond those found in the normal classroom setting

+2. A co-curricular student is a student who is participating in a school sponsored event, program or competition

+3. The first detention an athlete receives during the season will be served on a nongame/activity day participate in any school-related activities during the time of the out-of-school suspension or expulsion.
 In addition, a student may be excluded from an activity or lose their place on a team permanently if the coach and building administrator determines that his/her action negatively represents the team, school or district or poses a safety risk to self or others.